UG vs GmbH: a comparison of legal forms

 Use of professional advice

-Choosing the optimal legal form is an important step that has long-term consequences for your company.
-Therefore, we recommend seeking professional advice from tax consultants or lawyers early on.
-This ensures that your choice fits your business idea and situation individually and that you are optimally positioned.
+Choosing the right legal form is an important step that has long-term implications for your business.
+Especially when it comes to growth, financing, or multiple shareholders, tax or legal advice can help you avoid costly changes later on.
+This way, you ensure that your choice fits your business idea and individual situation perfectly.

 FAQ